tedivm/gitstars/README.md

 * Smaller Responses as the service strips out data that can be easily generated,
 * Faster Responses due to caching,
 * High Resilience, as it will return cached results when issues occur,
+* CDN and Client Side Caching because of HTTP Caching Headers,
 * Easy Migration since the service mirrors the Github API endpoints and responses.

 There are some limitations though-